30+ Apps For Life On the Road (Updated)

 After a lot of driving in Canada without cell signal, Maps.Me has supplanted our previous pick, Navmii, as our favorite offline mapping app.
 Like Navmii, it lets you download large map areas for offline use.
 Unlike Navmii, all the maps are completely free to download.
 They come from the OpenStreetMap database, which is stunningly detailed, even shaming Google Maps at times, and especially when it comes to including hiking and biking trails.
 The interface is clean and efficient to use; Navmii was slow and cartoony.

-We use Campendium’s website all the time and felt that it was important to include it in this list even though they don’t have an app.
-Campendium is a great resource for us for finding boondocking spots.
-Not only are boondocking sites are listed but also RV parks, campgrounds, and parking lots.
-The majority of the sites have reviews from RVers providing useful details.
+Campendium is THE resource we use to find boondocking spots.
+Not only are boondocking sites listed, but also RV parks, campgrounds, and parking lots.
+The majority of the sites have reviews from RVers providing useful and often up-to-date details.

 Technomadia, who have been RV full-timers for 10 years developed this app.
 US Public Lands overlays the different types of land management areas (national forest, BLM, wilderness, etc.) on an active map so RVers can identify legit boondocking spots.
 This app is $2.99.